Show All Answers

 You can use your membership I.D. card to check out a variety of equipment at Joe Farmer Recreation Center, including:

 Allen Parks and Recreation's REV program serves needs-based demographics in Allen through use of pop-up events and special programs.
-The REV serves but is not limited to the following demographics:
+The REV serves but is not limited to the following demographics and programs:

 The REV works with a variety of groups and organizations to provide recreation programs and activities.
 Please consult The Edge Visitor Center if you're interested in booking dates for a pop-up program or activity.